-The Committee is chaired by Ms Farrow and the Committee members are Ms Mileshkin, Ms Anderson, A/Prof Vine and Forensicare's Clinical Director.
-The Committee meets quarterly.
+The Committee is chaired by Ms Farrow and the Committee members are Dr Mileshkin, Ms Anderson, A/Prof Vine and Forensicare's Executive Director, Clinical Services.
+The Committee meets six times a year.

 Executive Performance and Remuneration Committee

 The role of the Executive Performance and Remuneration Committee is to determine Forensicare's policy and practice for executive remuneration, review the performance and remuneration of the Chief Executive Officer and his or her direct reports and ensure that Forensicare complies with the government's executive remuneration policy.